-Revenue Recognition of Paycheck Protection Program Loan Funds
+Paycheck Protection Program

-During the year ended October 31, 2020, the Organization received funds under the Paycheck Protection Program ("PPP") administered by the U.S. Small Business Administration.
-The Organization expects to meet the PPP's eligibility criteria and has concluded that the PPP loan represents, in substance, a grant that is expected to be forgiven.
-As such, the Organization has elected to account for the PPP loan proceeds in accordance with FASB ASC 958-605 as a conditional contribution.
-Under this model the Organization has recognized \$63,000 as other grant revenue in the statement of activities, based on qualifying expenditures incurred, for the year ended October 31, 2020.
-See Note 12 for additional information.
+During the year ended October 31, 2020, the Organization received loan funds under the Paycheck Protection Program ("PPP") administered by the U.S. Small Business Administration under the Coronavirus, Aid, Relief, and Economic Security Act (CARES Act).
+The Organization elected to account for the PPP loan proceeds as a conditional contribution in accordance with FASB ASC 958-605.
+The Organization recognized \$63,000 as other grant revenue in the statement of activities based on qualifying expenditures incurred for the year ended October 31, 2020.
+The Organization received formal notification of forgiveness of the entire loan amount and accrued interest in December of 2020.